 9.9.1.5 EDCA backoff procedure

-Change the third list after the second paragraph of 9.9.1.5 as follows:
+Change the second paragraph of 9.9.1.5 as follows:

+For the purposes of this subclause, successful transmission and transmission failure are defined as follows:

+After transmitting an MPDU (regardless of whether it is carried in an A-MPDU) that requires an immediate frame as a response, the STA shall wait for a timeout interval of duration of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
+If a PHY-RXSTART.indication primitive does not occur during the timeout interval, the STA concludes that the transmission of the MPDU has failed.

+If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MPDU transmission was successful.
+The recognition of a valid response frame sent by the recipient of the MPDU requiring a response, corresponding to this PHY-RXEND.indication primitive, shall be interpreted as a successful response.

 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
 The recognition of a valid data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.

-Excepting non-final (re)transmissions an MPDU subject to the MRG-Unsolicited-Retry service (9.2.8.1(Ed)) sent without a MAC protection exchange that includes a response frame, an MPDU A transmission that does not require an immediate frame as a response is defined as a successful transmission.
+A transmission that does not require an immediate frame as a response is defined as a successful transmission, unless it is the non-final (re)transmissions an MPDU (as indicated by the More Data field set to 0)(#675) that is delivered using the MRG-Unsolicited-Retry service (9.2.8.1).(#722).

-The non-final (re)transmission of an MPDU that is subject to the MRG-Unsolicited-Retry service (9.2.8.1(Ed))) is defined to be a failure.
+The non-final (re)transmission of an MPDU (as indicated by the More Data field set to 0) that is delivered using(#722) the MRG-Unsolicited-Retry service (9.2.8.1(Ed))) is defined to be a failure.

+The final (re)transmissions an MPDU (as indicated by the More Data field set to 0)(#675) that is delivered using the MRG-Unsolicited-Retry service (9.2.8.1) is defined as a successful transmission(#600)

+The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.(#181)

 9.9.2 HCCA